uprm-research-resto/coliform-project/README.md

   * [Contact](#contact)

 #Installation
+For instructions on how to setup RPi watch: [Getting started with NOOBS](https://vimeo.com/90518800)

 Before installing, you need to make sure you have [pip](https://pip.pypa.io/en/stable/installing/) installed, as it is required in order to install this module.